datacommonsorg/docsite/_posts/2020-10-15-search_launch.md

 ---
 layout: post
 author: R.V.Guha
-title: Search launch
+title: Data Commons, now accessible on Google Search
 ---

-Today, we are excited to share that Data Commons is accessible via natural language queries in Google search.
+Today, we are excited to share that <a href="https://blog.google/products/search/search-on/">Data Commons is accessible via natural language queries in Google search</a>.
 At a time when data informs our understanding of so many issues--from public health and education to the evolving workforce and more--access to data has never been more important.
 Data Commons in Google search is a step in this direction, enabling users to explore data without the need for expertise or programming skills.

 Three years ago, the Data Commons journey started at Google with a simple observation: our ability to use data to understand our world is frequently hampered by the difficulties in working with data.
 The difficulties of finding, cleaning and joining <a href="https://datacommons.org/datasets">datasets</a> effectively limit who gets to work with data.